Unapologetic: Commercial performance

 In the United States, Unapologetic debuted at number one on the Billboard 200 and sold 238,000 copies in its first week.
 It was Rihanna's first number-one album in the US and the best-selling debut week of her career.
 In the same week, the album's lead single "Diamonds" remained atop the Billboard Hot 100 for a second consecutive week.
 Consequently, Rihanna became the second artist of 2012 to top both the Billboard 200 and Hot 100 simultaneously.
 The following week, the album fell to number six and sold 72,000 copies.
 On the issue dated 11 March 2013 (its fourteenth week on the chart), the album re-entered the Billboard 200 top five at number five, selling 28,000 that week.
 On 30 May, in its 27th consecutive week on the Billboard 200, Unapologetic passed the one million sales mark, selling at a faster rate than her previous album, Talk That Talk.
 With the feat, the album became her sixth album to sell at least one million copies.
-On 3 July 2013, Billboard mid-year sales reported that Unapologetic is the 16th best-selling album of 2013 thus far, selling 494,000 copies from 1 January to 30 June 2013.
+On July 3, 2013, Billboard mid-year sales reported that Unapologetic is the 16th best-selling album of 2013 thus far, selling 494,000 copies from January 1 to June 30, 2013.
 As of June 2015, Unapologetic has sold 1.2 million copies in the US.
 In February 2018 the album was certified 3× Platinum by the Recording Industry Association of America (RIAA), denoting shipments of over 3 million album-equivalent units in the US.

 In the United Kingdom, the album debuted at number one on the UK Albums Chart, with sales of more than 99,000 copies in its first week.
 With the debut, it became Rihanna's fourth album to reach the top spot in the UK and also her third consecutive chart topper, tying Madonna, Eva Cassidy and Norah Jones for the female artists with most consecutive UK number one albums.
 By May 2013, the album had sold 635,000 copies in the UK.
 It also reached number one in Switzerland and Norway, number two in Belgium (Flanders), number 3 in France, Croatia, Germany and Russia, number 6 in the Netherlands and Spain, number 7 in South Africa and Denmark, where the album was certified gold by the IFPI Denmark, denoting shipments of 10,000 copies., number 8 in South Korea and number 10 in Italy and Greece.
 According to the International Federation of the Phonographic Industry (IFPI), the album had sold over 2.3 million copies worldwide by February 2013, making it the eight best selling album of 2012.
 In France, Unapologetic has sold 240,000 copies as of May 2013.
 As of March 2015, Unapologetic has sold over four million copies worldwide.

 Unapologetic was ranked as the tenth most popular album of 2013 on the Billboard 200.